Canal Saint Denis

 Bassin de la Maltournée

-The Bassin de la Maltournée will be rehabilitated for the Paris 2024 Olympic Games.
-Located on the right bank of the Saint-Denis canal, this water space will be enriched by a landscaped park.
-It will also be made more accessible by pedestrian and bicycle links to the Olympic venues.
-Access works will involve the road between Porte de La Villette and Pont de Stains in Aubervilliers, and the Bassin de la Maltournée in Aubervilliers, from Rue Heurtault to Rue Claude-Bernard (Quai François-Mitterrand).
+For the Olympic Games Paris 2024, the Bassin de la Maltournée has been rehabilitated.
+Located on the right bank of the Saint-Denis canal, this water space has a landscaped park.
+It is more accessible from pedestrian and bicycle links (connecting the Olympic sites).
+The access works concern the track between the Porte de La Villette and the Stains bridge in Aubervilliers, the Maltournée basin in Aubervilliers from rue Heurtault to rue Claude-Bernard (quai François-Mitterrand).

-It's also the creation of a green space capable of hosting events, relaxation and sports areas, and a shady spot to enjoy the space in high summer.
+Creation of a green space that can host events, relaxation and sports areas, a shaded place to enjoy this space in the middle of summer.

 Nearby the Canal Saint-Denis